Photos by Michael Harker

 Please consult with the Humanities Iowa office for transportation and setup of this exhibit.
 This exhibit must be picked up and returned by private vehicle to the HI office.

-The Barns of Iowa poster is available for purchase at the Iowa State Capitol.
-Please contact the Governor’s Aid’s office for pricing deals.
+The Barns of Iowa poster is available for purchase through Humanities Iowa.
+Please contact us for pricing details.